NBA Rumors: Kevin Love-For-Andrew Wiggins Trade Could Happen Again In 2020 Offseason

 Though it would take away his chances of winning his first championship ring next year, being traded to Cleveland would be good for Wiggins’ career.
 Starting a new journey on a rebuilding team like the Cavaliers, where he could receive more playing time and a significant role on the offensive end of the floor, could help him return to the right path to becoming a legitimate superstar in the league.

-Meanwhile, in exchange for Wiggins, the Warriors would be acquiring an All-Star caliber big man who has plenty of Finals experience in Love.
+Meanwhile, in exchange for Wiggins, the Warriors would be acquiring an All-Star caliber big man who has plenty of Finals experience.
 Love would immediately fulfill Golden State’s dream of adding a fourth superstar that would help Stephen Curry, Klay Thompson, and Draymond Green carry the team in the 2020-21 NBA season.
 He may not be on the same level as their preferred trade target, Milwaukee Bucks power forward Giannis Antetokounmpo, but he would still be an incredible addition to their roster.

 He is not only capable of spacing the floor, but he could also excel in an off-ball capacity.
 With the years he spent with James and Irving in Cleveland, Love won’t definitely have any problem sharing the court with three All-Stars next year.
 Though he remains a defensive liability, the Warriors could easily hide Love’s weakness by pairing him with Green in their frontcourt.